Projective reflection groups of finite covolume: Lemmas

 \subsection{Maximal boundary faces}

 A \emph{boundary face} of a Coxeter polytope of negative type $P$ is a face of $P$ that lies in $\partial\Omega_P$.
-We order boundary faces using the inclusion of the closures: $f$ is smaller than $g$ if $\overline f\subset\overline g$.
 A \emph{maximal boundary face} of $P$ is a boundary face of $P$ that is maximal.
-Recall from Theorem \ref{thm:Vinberg} that a face $f$ of $P$ is a boundary face if and only if the standard subgroup $\Gamma_f$ is infinite.
-Hence $P$ is quasi\-perfect if and only if every maximal boundary face of $P$ is a parabolic vertex.
+Recall from Fact \ref{fact:VinbergThm} that a face $f$ of $P$ is a boundary face if and only if the standard subgroup $\Gamma_f$ is infinite.

 \begin{prop} Let $P$ be a Coxeter polytope of negative type.
 A boundary face $f$ of $P$ is maximal if and only if $f$ is perfect.
-In particular, the maximal boundary faces of $P$ are exactly its parabolic and irreducible loxodromic faces. \end{prop}
+In particular, the maximal boundary faces of $P$ are exactly its parabolic and perfect loxodromic faces. \end{prop}

 \begin{proof} Suppose $f$ is maximal and $P_f$ has a vertex $v$ in the boundary of its Vinberg domain $\Omega_f$.
-Then the preimage of $v$ under the map $\P(V)\setminus\P(V/\Span f)\to\P(V/\Span f)$ is a boundary face of $P$ whose closure contains $f$, which is a contradiction.
+Then the preimage of $v$ under the map $\P(V)\setminus\P(\Span f)\to\P(V/\Span f)$ is a boundary face of $P$ whose closure contains $f$, which is a contradiction.
 To prove the converse, suppose $f$ is perfect.
-Hence $P_f\subset\Omega_f$ by Theorem \ref{thm:Vinberg}, so $f$ is not properly contained in the closure of any boundary face of $P$. \end{proof}
+Then $P_f\subset\Omega_f$ by Fact \ref{fact:VinbergThm}, so $f$ is not properly contained in the closure of any boundary face of $P$. \end{proof}

 As a corollary, we have: